Boxtale/boxtal-connect-woocommerce/.github/CONTRIBUTING.md

 `./factory/docker/run.sh <php_version> <wordpress_version> <woocommerce_version>`

 That's it!
 A fully configured wordpress with woocommerce will be running on your localhost.
-The Boxtal WooCommerce plugin will be preinstalled.
+The Boxtal Connect plugin will be preinstalled.

 __Please Note:__

-The running container will be named "boxtal_woocommerce", so if you want to run the command again to reset your container you should remove the container beforehand (`docker stop boxtal_woocommerce && docker rm boxtal_woocommerce`).
+The running container will be named "boxtal_connect_woocommerce", so if you want to run the command again to reset your container you should remove the container beforehand (`docker stop boxtal_connect_woocommerce && docker rm boxtal_connect_woocommerce`).

 #### Syncing code